Judicial and Non-Judicial Stamp Paper

-For easements-(e) for a right to some benefit that arises out of land,
+For easements-(e) for a right to some benefit that arises out of the land,

 For accounts.-(f) for accounts according to the amount at which the relief sought is valued in the plaint or memorandum of appeal

-Thus arrangements and fillings, which concern administration of justice, are carried out on Judicial Stamp Papers and duty in form of court fee is applicable on them.
+Thus arrangements and fillings, which concern the administration of justice, are carried out on Judicial Stamp Papers, and duty in the form of court fees is applicable to them.
 A judge will never use a non-judicial Stamped paper for the administration of justice such as writing down orders and judgments and will not accept petitions filled on such papers.

 Non Judicial Stamp Papers:

-Non-Judicial Stamp Papers are used in matters which concern transactional arrangements between parties which are not judicial in nature, such as agreement to sale, affidavits, lease agreement, amendment in article of association etc.
+Non-Judicial Stamp Papers are used in matters which concern transactional arrangements between parties that are not judicial in nature, such as an agreement to sell, affidavits, lease agreement, amendment in the article of association, etc.

 For every type of transaction, a certain amount of stamp duty is fixed by the state.
-Different states levy different stamp duty for a different transaction.
+Different states levy different stamp duties for different transactions.
 Thus; Government sets the Stamp Duty for each article and collects the revenue from the stamp duty.

 For Example Stamp Duty for